wechaty/docusaurus/jekyll/_posts/2021-05-04-gsod21-proposal.md

 Apart from in-job trainings, I also studied technical writing reference guide from Google, Microsoft and some parts of Red Hat.
 I acquired their writing style and will apply to this project.

-I hold a bachelor degree in linguistics and literature from the most prestigious university in Taiwan.
+I hold a bachelor degree in linguistics and literature from National Taiwan University.
 Throughout four-year training, I was immersed in words and sentences that I have written many term papers about semantics and syntax.
 My academic practice gave me an advantage of working with people from engineering background.
 A great development team is always consists of smart engineers, and I am the one who captures their fabulous ideas, in a simple and transferable way.
 This is my calling.

 ### Current Issue: